JoaoMonteiro100/LGP-5A/README.md

 **Q: Was this done solely by informatics students?**

-A: No, the students were part of a fictional "company", made of dozens of students from different areas (informatics, multimedia and design).
+A: No, the students were part of a fictional "company", composed of dozens of students from different areas (informatics, multimedia and design).
 The informatics students are mentioned [below](#maintainers); but the final product is also the result of contributions from people of other areas from their company [Dottech](http://dottech.xyz/).

 **Q: Why can't I see all commits since the beginning?**